SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 TS=
-((("encourag*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "more efficient*" OR "more effectiv*" OR "scal* up" OR "accelerat*" OR "advance$" OR "advancing" OR "ensure$" OR "attain*" OR "achiev*" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "boost*" OR "reform$" OR "reforming" OR "reformed" )
+((("encourag*" OR "increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "more efficient*" OR "more effectiv*" OR "scal* up" OR "accelerat*" OR "advance$" OR "advancing" OR "ensure$" OR "attain*" OR "achiev*" OR "facilitat*" OR "raise" OR "raising" OR "raised" OR "boost*" OR "reform$" OR "reforming" OR "reformed" OR "offer*"
+  )
 NEAR
   ("ODA" OR "official development assistance*" OR "development assistance*" OR "official development aid" OR